 In a healthy mouth, teeth are surrounded by gingival and mucosal tissue.
 Gingival (gum) tissue is coral pink, thick, and dense under a microscope.
 This tissue forms a tight seal around the teeth serving as a barrier against the penetration of bacteria to the underlying supporting bone.
 The gingiva also helps to withstand trauma from eating and brushing.
 Dentists refer to this band of tissue as the “attached” or “keratinized” tissue.
 The second type of tissue, mucosa, is found directly below the gingiva.
 Mucosal tissue is red, very thin, and appears loose under a microscope.
 It does not seal tightly around the tooth, nor does it withstand trauma very well.
 Dentists refer to this zone of tissue as the “alveolar mucosa”.

 When there is only minor recession, some healthy gingiva often remains and protects the tooth, so that no treatment, other than modifying home care practices, is necessary.
-In this case, Dr. Wilson will often have the patient return one year later to compare measurements and photographs to determine if the recession is progressing.
+In this case, our doctors will often have the patient return one year later to compare measurements and photographs to determine if the recession is progressing.